learex-zz/macOS-eGPU/README.md

 ## Example
 On an already working eGPU system you might want to execute
-`bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/newFunctionality/macOS-eGPU.sh) - r`
+`bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/newFunctionality/macOS-eGPU.sh) -r`
 in order to update the installed eGPU software.

 ## External Content